 The Society is composed of the registered students of the Faculty.
-Its purpose is :---
+Its purpose is:-

-(1) To transact all matters of business connected with the undergraduate body.

-(4) To provide an enjoyable social evening, at the same time developing a strong spirit of faculty loyalty.
+- (1) To transact all matters of business connected with the undergraduate body. - (2) To stimulate interest along medical lines. - (3) To assist students to express themselves in public with facility. - (4) To provide an enjoyable social evening, at the same time developing a strong spirit of faculty loyalty.